Towards Sustainable Research Data Management in Human-Computer Interaction: Conclusion

 Overall, the need to establish RDM in HCI is becoming more important.
 Thus, it needs to become a topic for discussion to find agreement regarding quality criteria, processes, and structures within the HCI discipline, which also crosses borders of scientific societies (ACM, IEEE, etc.), domains of funding agencies, and nationally bound efforts.

-A number of issues and questions have been collected and efforts will be made to pick these up to address the topics of quality and process in the framework of the FAIR principles for HCI.
+A number of issues and questions have been collected and efforts will be made to pick these up to address the topics of quality and process in the framework of the FAIR principles for HCI. \begin{acks} This work was supported by funding from the National Science Foundation (NSF) under grant number IIS-2107111. \end{acks}